ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 Not setting a `fee recipient` will still allow your validator to behave as usual, but you will miss out on unburnt fee tips and any MEV you would have otherwise earned in blocks your validator proposes.

-For more detailed information and summary of links to client resources, stakers are encouraged to check out the [Merge Readiness Checklist](https://launchpad.ethereum.org/en/merge-readiness/) over on the Staking Launchpad to make sure you're fully prepared for The Merge.
+For more detailed information and a summary of links to client resources, stakers are encouraged to check out the [Merge Readiness Checklist](https://launchpad.ethereum.org/en/merge-readiness/) over on the Staking Launchpad to make sure you're fully prepared for The Merge.

 Note for stakers using [SaaS](/staking/saas/) or [staking pools](/staking/pools/): There is nothing you need to do to prepare for The Merge.
 [More below on staying safe.](#users-holders)
 </ExpandableCard>